Documents

 2. Control via forward auth: Place a reverse proxy in front of the OIDC client and use TINYAUTH_APPS_<APP>_LDAP_GROUPS=family to restrict access.

-The most practical current solution is to implement group claim validation (groups claim containing family) on the OIDC client side.
+The most practical current solution is to implement group claim validation (groups claim containing family) on the OIDC client side, or use the deny-by-default ACL policy in combination with explicit allow rules for your app.